 "I'll see you to the door."

-verb: go or live through
+verb: undergo or live through a difficult experience

 verb: perceive or be contemporaneous with